 That could change if the sale to Danhour is completed, but it will continue to be upheld until Bradley and Garrison wait to hear back from the FDEP.
-A moratorium was passed on placing residential zoning on the property at the BCC’s Nov.
-22 meeting.
+A moratorium was passed on placing residential zoning on the property at the county commission meeting on Nov.
+22.

 The consent order applies to all 900 acres, but only 264 acres are currently being tested under the FDEP’s current work plan.
 That’s is because the agency believes the remaining acreage is clean, Burke said.

 The consent order won’t be modified unless Burke, Bradley, Garrison and residents get advanced notice, and if another purchaser were to buy the parcel, the status of the consent order would not change, Burke confirmed to Clay Today.